slsa-framework/slsa/docs/spec/v1.0/distributing-artifacts.md

     This option requires the mapping between artifact and attestation (or attestation vessel) to be 1:1.

-A combination of these options allows for a bootstrapping process where projects that want to generate build provenance attestations can begin publishing attestations in a way that is directly tied to a source release or built artifact without needing to wait for the upstream package registry to support publishing attestations, by publishing it as part of the source repository release.
+Combining these options gives us a process for bootstrapping SLSA adoption within an ecosystem, even if the package registry doesn't support publishing attestations.
+First, interested projects modify their release process to produce SLSA provenance.
+Then, they publish that provenance to their source repository.
+Finally, they publish the provenance to the package registry, if and when the registry supports it.

 Long-term, package registries SHOULD support uploading and distributing provenance alongside the artifact.
 This model is preferred for two reasons: